ietf-ivy-wg/network-inventory-yang/draft-ietf-ivy-network-inventory-yang.md

 : The generalization of the hardware component definition to include other inventory objects which can be managed, from an inventory perspective, like hardware components.

 Card:
-: A pluggable equipment with a particular structural format and dimensions which can be inserted into one or more slots (or sub-slots).
+: Pluggable equipment with a particular structural format and dimensions which can be inserted into one or more slots (or sub-slots).
 A card can have spaces (called sub-slots) to take other cards.
 : Elsewhere, a card can be called board, module, circuit pack, etc..

 Slot: